apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Illinois Primary Election Results 2024: See live results here**
+**Trump has indefinitely delayed his Jan.
+6 criminal trial.
+Hundreds of his supporters haven't been so lucky.**

-You can read more about it [here](http://www.nbcchicago.com/illinois-election-2024/election-results-illinois-primary-live-races-too-close-to-call/3387972/).
+You can read more about it [here](https://www.yahoo.com/news/trump-indefinitely-delayed-jan-6-130040383.html).

 ## Requirements
 - Python 3.8